786armanmerchant/News-World/README.md

 5. Adobe XD
 6. MVC Architecture

-# What do you hope to learn from doing this project?
+# What did we learn while doing this project?
 By doing this project, we can learn how to manage, organise and collaborate with team to create a scalable mobile application  from the scratch and publish it to the customers via Apple Store.
 Also, we could learn task management, creation of initial research documentations, Mockups and Hi-Fi design.
 Moreover, we got a chance to explore the latest technologies and tools such as Firebase, Payment SDK, Swift 5  in the market.